vitale232/pico_status/README.md

 [Waveshare Pico LDC 1.14](https://www.waveshare.com/wiki/Pico-LCD-1.14) with the appropriate color.

-Currently, the server supports two query params.
+Currently, the server supports seven query params.

+- `line1`: A line of text that will be displayed on the first line of the LCD
+- `line2`: A line of text that will be displayed on the second line of the LCD
+- `line3`: A line of text that will be displayed on the third line of the LCD
+- `line4`: A line of text that will be displayed on the fourth line of the LCD
+- `line5`: A line of text that will be displayed on the fifth line of the LCD
-- `top_text`: A line of text that will be displayed on the top of the monitor
+- `line6`: A line of text that will be displayed on the sixth line of the LCD
-- `bottom_text`: A line of text that will be displayed directly below `top_text`
+- `line7`: A line of text that will be displayed on the seventh line of the LCD

 ## Usage